Joecstarr/thesis/sections/software/documentation/interfaces/storage.md

 ###### Write Function

 The write function takes in a key, index, and value tuple and writes the value to the data store at key:index.
-The function then returns an integer status indicator.